 BTW, they really did serve champagne – along with orange juice and mimosas.

 The lucky seeker thanked everyone for their help and then proceeded to tell us that he’d been searching for 18 months (or 30 months; I remember my heart sinking and my stomach churning as he said “something-and-half years”).
-Then told us he did what his career coach told him to do.
+Then he told us he did what his career coach told him to do.
 He networked.
 He networked some more.
 And then still more.

 He reached into a catalog case and pulled out a three-ring binder with three-inch rings.
 He held it up chest high and dropped it on the conference table.
 Some of us jumped as the thud reverberated through the room.